alexirpan/alexirpan.github.io/_posts/2018-10-13-mmo-economy.markdown

 That Time Neopets Got a User to Donate a Billion Neopoints to Charity
 -----------------------------------------------------------------------------

-Almost all MMOs have the same core problem.
-The game needs to give all new players some starting money and a source of income so that they can start building wealth.
-For example, monsters may drop in-game currency when they die.
-In Neopets, the game provides income through its Flash games.
-Each game gives up to 1000 NP per play, up to 3 plays per game per day.

-Note this directly *adds* money to the system.
-When combined with a user-run economy, in the long run, valuable goods will continue to rise in price, since the value of 1 Neopoint drops as more Neopoints are in the system.
-If left unchecked, you can hit a point where earning 1000 NP at a time isn't enough to buy anything of worth.

-Thus, many MMO economies are driven by ways currency gets added and removed from their economies.
-At the start of Neopets, money was removed by NPC shops.
-Items sold between players only shuffles Neopoint between users.
-Items bought from an NPC shop removes NP entirely.

-The way Neopets shops work is pretty simply.
-Every 7-8 minutes, new items appear in stock.
-If a shop sells out, tough luck - you'll have to wait another 8 minutes.
-Each shop sells certain items, which restock based on their rarity.
+All MMO economies are defined by their inflows and outflows.
+How does in-game currency get created, and how does it get deleted?

+Take MapleStory, a game I also played a lot in my youth.
+The in-game currency is Mesos.
+Monsters drops Mesos on death.
+When you buy from an NPC shop, the Mesos spent disappear.
+When you trade with a user, a small percentage of the Mesos spent is removed as tax.

+Why does this tax exist?
+The game used to not have a tax, but the game devs learned that mesos were getting added faster than they were getting removed.
+Items with the most value were sold by users, not by NPCs, and shuffling Mesos between users doesn't remove money from the overall system.
+As the net Mesos in the economy increased, prices of items inflated.
+The tax was added to slow down inflation.

+In Neopets, NP enters the system through Flash games, and leaves from NPC shops and various gambling games.
-This led to a practice called *restocking*.
-When a rare, in-demand item goes on sale, you race to buy it before other restockers do.
-Then you sell it in your own shop at a much higher price to turn a profit.

-As a kid, I thought this was magical.
+NPC shops do sell desirable items, but they do so at low prices.
+In fact, there's a practice called restocking, where you camp a shop until a rare item goes on sale, buy it for cheap, then sell it on the user market at a much higher price.
+As a kid, I thought restocking was magical.
 I remember playing Neopets from my local library, because they had a super fast Internet connection, and in a Neopets restock war, milliseconds matter.
-Imagine high-frequency trading, run by millions of children.
+It was like high-frequency trading, except it was done by millions of children instead of bots.

-As an adult, I realize it's the free market deciding a price based on scarcity, and restocking as a time-for-Neopoints tradeoff.
+As an adult, I now recognize the profit from restocking is basically the free market paying you Neopoints for the time spent refreshing an NPC shop waiting for good items to appear.

-From a game design point, ticket scalpers are good for the economy, since shopping at NPC shops both reduces inflation and gives new players another profit-making opportunity.
+(From a game design point, this price scalping is actually good for the game.
+It gives players a reason to spend at NPC shops, and it gives new players another source of income.)

-This sort of works.
-When a rare, in-demand item goes on sale in an NPC shop, users quickly buy it until it goes out of stock, then resell it on the user market at a much higher price.
-As a kid, I thought this was magical.
-As an adult, I realize it's the free market deciding a price based on scarcity, with a time-for-money tradeoff baked in.
-Wait for the item in an NPC shop and get it for cheap, or buy it right away from a user shop at a higher price.

-(This may remind you of stories from communistic countries, where people would line up to buy a limited quota of food at a government-mandated price, then buy the food they needed to survive from the black market at a heavily increased price.)
+(This may remind you of stories from communist countries, where people line up to buy a limited quota of food at a government-mandated price, then buy the food they need to live from the black market at a much larger price.

-The problem wasn't that Neopets didn't have NP sinks, it was that they weren't wide enough.
-Playing Flash games is fun.
-Constantly refreshing a shop page is less so.
-As prices began rising, some users called on Neopets to add more NP sinks to the system.

-Over the course of a few years, they did.
-Here are some of the funnier ones.
+The difference is that Neopets is a game, and your life isn't as bad if you miss out on a Neopoint making opportunity.)

+Unlike MapleStory, Neopets didn't have a transaction tax.
+Without this balancer, the existing Neopoints sinks weren't big enough.
+Prices started rising and users wrote editorials asking the team to introduce more NP sinks to the economy.

+They did.
+In fact, they added several.
+Two I find really funny are:

-The Lever of Doom!
-If you pull it, you lose 100 NP.
-That's all it does.
-But, with a very small chance, pulling the Lever of Doom grants you a special avatar to use on the message boards.
-Some avatar hunters ended up spending millions of NP before they hit the Lever of Doom avatar.
+*The Lever of Doom:* Pulling this lever makes you lose 100 NP.
+Every pull has a small probability of giving you a Lever of Doom avatar you can use on the Neopets message boards.
+Some avatar hunters ended up spending millions of NP chasing that avatar.

-PICTURE?

-The Hidden Tower Grimoires!
-The Hidden Tower is a special store in Neopets.
-Everything there has a fixed price, they never go out of stock, you can only buy 1 item a day, and the *cheapest* item starts at 500,000 NP.
-Most cost millions of NP.

-Due to their always-in-stock nature, items from the Hidden Tower are cheaper on the user market, since users selling their old Hidden Tower items know that they need to undercut the NPC price to have a chance of a sale.
-This incidentally stops people from spending money at the Hidden Tower, limiting the efficacy of one of the biggest NP sinks in the game.

-So, TNT added the Hidden Tower Grimoires.
-These are books that disappear when read, are entirely untradeable, and give an avatar for reading each one.
-They're called
-the Grimoire of the First Order, the Grimoire of Prosperity, and the Grimoire of Affluence, and cost 100,000 NP, 1,000,000 NP, and 10,000,000 NP respectively.
+*The Hidden Tower Grimoires:* The Hidden Tower is a special NPC shop.
+Items never got out of stock, and they're all very expensive.
+Most Hidden Tower items can be bought from users at a slight discount, making them an ineffective NP sink.
+The Hidden Tower Grimoires are books, entirely untradeable, only buyable from the Hidden Tower, with the most expensive one costing 10,000,000 NP.
+Each book grants an avatar when read, disappearing on use.

 Remember the story of the iPhone app "I'm Rich", that cost $1000 and did literally nothing?
-This is very close to that territory - you spend 10 million Neopoints to increase your pet's "books read" counter by a bit, and get an avatar that you can use to say "yes, I'm so rich that I can spend 10 million Neopoints on a book".

-It worked.

-The problem with these NP sinks is that they only cater to specific groups of users.
-Plenty of people don't care about avatars, or don't care about books.

-Eventually, TNT decided, "Screw it, we're going all out."
-They announced the Save the Wheels initiative in (CHECK
-YEAR).
-The in-lore storyline was that the gambling Wheels (themselves NP sinks for the economy) were broken, and heavily needed renovation.
-For one month, they collected donations from Neopians, giving out items for each dontation.
+Using the most expensive Grimoire avatar is very, very close to that.

+These sort of helped the problem, but didn't help enough.
+Eventually, the team decided to go all out, announcing the Save the Wheels initiative.

+The Wheels are a feature where you pay a small NP fee to spin a wheel to get prizes.
+The in-lore justification for Save the Wheels was that the Wheels heavily needed renovations, and Neopians were asked to donate money to fund those renovations.
+The practical reason was that the Neopets team really needed people to willingly give up their Neopoints.

-The more you donate, the better item you got, with the most expensive one requiring a 2 million NP donation.
+To incentivize this, each donation came with an item.
+The more you donate, the better the item.
+The most expensive item required a 2,000,000 NP donation.

-The practical reason was that they wanted to encourage users to remove money from the economy, and decided a good way to do it would be to give away special items for 1 month that would never be released again.

-I find this scheme the most ridiculous, but it actually *worked*.
+In many ways, Neopets is a zombie site.
+The flip side is that many users have come back after years of hiatus, dug through their storage, and learned that a stamp they got from an event ten years ago is now worth millions because it's part of a stamp collection and was only given out at that event.
+Any time there's an event that gives out items which will never be given out again, you can be sure that someone will get as many as they can as an investment strategy.

+It was a bit riduclous, but the Save the Wheels initiative worked.
 Users donated over 12 *billion* Neopoints in total, with the top user donating 1 billion Neopoints by themselves.
-In many ways, Neopets is a zombie site, but the flip side is that several users have come back after years of hiatus, and have discovered that an item in their storage is worth millions due to only appearing in an event that finished over a decade ago.
-An old game and old playerbase has made waiting-on-your-investments a viable NP earning strategy.